smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 ``order.smithy`` file to hold definitions related to ordering.
 First, let's consider the following when modeling an order:

-1. an order needs a unique identifier
+1. An order needs a unique identifier.
-2. an order needs to have a status, such as "in-progress" or "completed"
+2. An order needs to have a status, such as "in-progress" or "completed".
-3. an order needs to hold the coffee information (``CoffeeType``)
+3. An order needs to hold the coffee information (``CoffeeType``).

 With these requirements in mind, let's create the underlying data model: